-ጆ Early start in Hang-gliding (Jump The Gun feature)
+Early start in Hang-gliding (Jump The Gun feature)

 A maximum early start of X seconds is allowed, as it is considered as a safety feature in potential crowded environment.
 Early start is penalized in FS by a factor of Y points per second of early start time.
-By default, the penalty is 2 points for every second, up to a maximum of 300 seconds.
+By default, the penalty is 1 point for every 2 seconds, up to a maximum of 300 seconds.
 Early start of more than X seconds is scored as minimum distance.
 The penalty factor and maximum time may be adjusted for local conditions and must be stated in the local regulations if they differ from the default values.

-• Airworthiness non-compliance
+Airworthiness non-compliance